fudge88/miumiu/README.md

 **Calculated Star Review System:**
 I would like to add a functioning ‘star’ review system to replace the static one I currently have;
-this would use the average ratings for each product to display a true reading.
+this would generate the average ratings for each product and display a true rating of that product.

 ---